 The anthropology minor is a group of courses designed as a second field for students interested in exploring humans and human culture.
-There are four subfields in anthropology: physical anthropology, archaeology, anthropological linguistics, and cultural anthropology.
+There are four subfields in anthropology: biological anthropology, archaeology, linguistic anthropology, and cultural anthropology.

-- Students may use ANT 101 to satisfy core requirements. - Students may develop an individualized major in anthropology, normally with a summer's work at another institution.
+- Students may use ANT 101 to satisfy core requirements. - Students may develop an individualized major in anthropology.